dagger/dagger/docs/zenith/developer/python/539756-advanced-programming.md

 }
 ```

-## Write an async module constructor function
+## Write an asynchronous module constructor function

 Sometimes it's convenient to have a special function for constructing the main module object.
-This can, for example, enable use of async calls while initializing the object.
+This can, for example, enable use of asynchronous calls while initializing the object.

-Here is an example module using the Python SDK with a custom async constructor, which must be named `create`:
+Here is an example module using the Python SDK with a custom asynchronous constructor, which must be named `create`:

 ```python file=./snippets/advanced-programming/constructor/main.py